renardsre/docker-wordpress/README.md

 5. The network subnet is 172.144.144.0/16.
 And for each container is already defined the IPv4 network.
 6. You can stop using command `docker-compose stop` or destroy it using `docker-compose down`.

+## How to scale the platform if the user/viewer of the content growing?
+1. You can use docker swarm to make replicate of wordpress container.
+2. Or you can append more wordpress container with same volume location.
+And use Nginx as loadbalancer to control the traffic.